Your free business.com+ membership unlocks exclusive tech deals and advisor support

 TipBottom line

-Natural plants also add oxygen, which can help improve air quality in communal spaces.
+Natural plants release small amounts of oxygen and can make a space feel fresher, which may contribute to better perceived air quality in communal spaces.
 “Clean, fresh air is essential for mental clarity and focus,” Decker-Erickson explained.
 “We recommend Alen air filters to reduce allergens and pollutants, ensuring a healthier environment.
 When air quality improves, so does cognitive function, energy and even attendance.”

 6. Too much tech can be distracting.